Activists: Militias tolerated, Kenosha protesters arrested

 “They wanted to scare us,” said Akindes, who is Black.
 “They wanted to make an example of us.”

-The last three nights of protests have been mostly peaceful, and police have not fired tear gas or pepper balls.
-But they’ve used tactics that local activists see as heavy handed.
+The early days of demonstrations and unrest after Blake’s shooting saw some people destroying buildings, setting fires and hurling objects at police, who responded at times with tear gas.
+The last three nights have been mostly peaceful, and police have not fired tear gas or pepper balls.
+But they have used tactics that local activists see as heavy handed.

 On Thursday night, police pulled over several cars of people headed to protests.
 They arrested a group of people in one vehicle and searched the car of another group.